coreruleset/documentation/content/concepts/sampling_mode.md

 chapter: false
 ---

-> Sampling mode makes it possible to apply the CRS to a limited percentage of traffic only.
+> Sampling mode makes it possible to apply CRS to a limited percentage of traffic only.
 This may be useful in certain scenarios when enabling CRS for the first time, as this page explains.

 ## Introduction to Sampling Mode